kubernetes-sigs/external-dns/docs/proposal/weight_policies_aws.md

 logic to the plan to do the following:

 * Create the record if it doesn't exist (existing behavior)
-* If the record already exists, check to see if the record supports weighting
+* If the record already exists, check to see if the record has a policy
-* If the record supports weighting, check to see if the ID of the weight policy matches the expected value
+* If the record has a policy, check to see if the policy matches the expected policy
-* If the record does not match the expected value, flag the record as having an owner (via `Endpoint.Labels`) and create a new record with the desired ID
+* If the record does not match the expected policy, flag the record as having an owner (via `Endpoint.Labels`) and create a new record with the desired ID

 To delete records that have been removed:

-* If the record exists but should not, check to see if the record supports weighting
+* If the record exists but should not, check to see if the record has a policy
-* Delete the record if it does not support weighting, continue if it does
+* Delete the record if it does not have a policy, continue if it does
-* Check to see if the ID of the weight policy matches the expected value of the record that should be deleted
+* Check to see if the ID of the policy matches the expected value of the record that should be deleted
 * If the record still exists but should not, keep a reference count for all records that use the same TXT owner
 * Add the value to the reference counter
 * After all records have been processed, loop over the reference counter and: